-As you can see in the video, you take the role of Guybrush Threepwood (not the weirdest name you’ll find throughout the game), a wannabe pirate who travels to Mêlée Island (somewhere in Caribbean Sea) in order to become a full fledged pirate during the Golden Age of Piracy.
+As you can see in the video, you take the role of Guybrush Threepwood, a wannabe pirate who travelled to Mêlée Island (somewhere in the Caribbean Sea) in order to become a full fledged pirate during the Golden Age of Piracy.
 And during that particular quest, he finds himself embroiled in a ghost story that will take him to the eponymous Monkey Island.

-The FM Towns and CD-ROM version feature a graphic inventory with icons instead of words that would later be used in the Special Edition of the game.
+The FM Towns and CD-ROM versions feature a graphic inventory with icons instead of words that would later be used in the Special Edition of the game.

 Another feature that was originally introduced in this game is the ability to select several different responses (that range from common to funny) during dialogues.
 And each different response will elicit a different reply with whoever Guybrush is talking to (most of the time at least).
 It makes the game a bit more varied and replayable as most players tend to choose different responses in subsequent playthroughs just to see all the different reactions from the characters.

 The humour, like I said, is the true highlight of the game.
-From the dialogue, to the physical humour, to the puns, to the references to other Lucasarts’ titles, to the zaniness; The Secret of Monkey Island oozes with comedy throughout and I challenge anyone to play this game with a serious face.
+From the dialogue, to the physical humour, to the puns, to the references to other Lucasarts’ titles, to the zaniness.
+The Secret of Monkey Island oozes with comedy throughout and I challenge anyone to play this game with a serious face.
 It’s impossible, I tell you!
-The comedic gameplay is also another Lucasarts’ trademark since Maniac Mansion and most, if not all, Lucasarts’ graphic adventures would continue that tradition.
+The comedic gameplay is also another Lucasarts’ trademark since Maniac Mansion and most Lucasarts’ graphic adventures would continue this tradition.

-Like I said before, the point-and-click mouse interface is very easy to use and intuitive.
-Even if you’ve never played a graphic adventure before, it’s extremely easy to pick it up and understand its mechanics and interface.
-With five acts, the game is more or less long (it depends on well you play it), although I personally think that the last two acts are a bit short by comparison.
+Like I said before, the point-and-click mouse interface is very intuitive.
+Even if you’ve never played a graphic adventure before, it’s extremely easy to understand at 1st glance.
+With 5 acts, the game is more or less long (it depends on well you play it), although I personally think that the last 2 acts are a bit short by comparison.